Sustainability drives every decision we make

 We believe we have a responsibility to the communities we serve.

-Our colleagues have a keen sense of wanting to do good.
+Our Colleagues have a keen sense of wanting to do good.
 For many of us, working for Lowell isn’t just a job, it’s a way we can do something important – to help make life better for people going through a tough time.

 We also contribute to the wellbeing of our communities

-We encourage and support volunteering wherever possible, giving our colleagues across the UK, DACH, and the Nordics regions an annual (paid) Volunteering Day when they can support the causes they care about.
-Around 500 colleagues used their day in 2023, giving almost 3000 hours.
+We encourage and support volunteering wherever possible, giving our Colleagues across the UK, DACH, and the Nordics regions an annual (paid) Volunteering Day when they can support the causes they care about.
+Around 400 Colleagues used their day in 2025, giving almost 2,000 hours.
 It’s all part of our mission: to make credit work better for all.
-As a business, we also donate to various charities, including matching funds raised by colleagues.
-These include organisations that:
+As a business, we also donate to various charities, including matching funds raised by Colleagues.

 • Supply financial education services.